Bunsly/JobSpy/README.md

 ## Installation

-1. Clone this repository.
+1. Clone this repository
-2. Install the dependencies with `pip install -r requirements.txt`.
+2. Install the dependencies with `pip install -r requirements.txt`
-3. Run the server with `uvicorn main:app --reload`.
+3. Run the server with `uvicorn main:app --reload`

 ## Usage